Adam-Collier/100-Days-Of-Code/log.md

 **Todays progress**: Added some responsivity and flexibility with the image sizes and how they react to the size of the window.

 **Thoughts**: I am finally feeling as as though I have a grasp on flexbox and able to utilise its capabilities.
 I was working on making the images adapt to the width of the screen and wrap when the images were at a certain width value.
 At the moment it is all working together pretty well, the only issue I have is that the video section isn't mobile responsive so it is making the page far too wide on mobile.
 It should be an easy fix, I just need to decide on what elements to keep and which ones to discard for the best user mobile user experience.

+### Day 50: February 22nd, Wednesday

+**Todays progress**: Started to add some elements to make the page more engaging for the visitors.

+**Thoughts**: It has been interesting thinking about user engagement and the best ways to go about it.
+You don't want to overwhelm the visitor with loud music or the constant flickering of imagery therefore I feel there has to be an element of control or at least guide the user to potentially interactive elements within the page.